cf-routing/devenv/README.md

 ## Contributing

 Please commit small improvements directly to `develop`.

-If you want others to weigh in first, open a pull request
+If you a want others to weigh in first, open a pull request.

 Goals: